Financial Advisers Want To Manage The Wealth You Already Built: Financial Coaches Help You Build Wealth In The First Place

 In financial coaching there is no analysis or valuation of specific securities or markets, but there is education on investment strategy and risk management so that you can do your own securities analysis and make your own, independent investment decisions.

-Your financial coach will never provide a specific asset allocation recommendation to move a percentage of assets into stocks, mutual funds, bonds or any other investment, but your coach will educate you about the intricacies of asset allocation so that you can independently make an appropriate decision for yourself.
+Your personal financial coach will never provide a specific asset allocation recommendation to move a percentage of assets into stocks, mutual funds, bonds or any other investment, but your coach will educate you about the intricacies of asset allocation so that you can independently make an appropriate decision for yourself.

 In coaching there are no specific recommendations of investment advisers nor does the coach serve as a person who evaluates investment advisers; however, your financial coach will work with you as an unbiased partner to develop the skills you need to pick the investment adviser that is right for you and to understand the trade-offs in delegating to an investment adviser versus managing your money independently.

-In short, a financial coach always focuses on you – your education and decision process as well as overcoming the obstacles that are keeping you from reaching your financial goals.
+In short, a personal financial coach always focuses on you – your education and decision process as well as overcoming the obstacles that are keeping you from reaching your financial goals.
 Your coach never makes specific securities or market recommendations because that is the domain of financial advice.
 As you will see below, the two should never be mixed.

 It is not in your best interests.